-This post is the first installment of a seven part series on the history of political action and suppression at UC Berkeley that will be released throughout the spring semester of 2022.
+This post is the first installment of a seven part series on the history of political action and suppression at UC Berkeley that will be released throughout the spring and summer of 2022.

 UC Berkeley has a reputation for being exceedingly political, as well as dogmatically progressive.
 Though there is truth to it, I have found this perception to be reductive.
 In reality, political thought across campus seems to be defined by many of the same features that shape our national discourse.
 Outside of social science classes, students are mostly hesitant to make their political opinions known.
 There is a higher than average occurrence of political and social action, but the vast majority of students make no effort to involve themself in the politics on or around campus.
 Indeed, while plenty of Cal students are engaged in activism, there are many more who are uninterested in, or tired of, the political.
 They may be openly reactionary or simply keeping their head down and earning a degree.
 UC Berkeley is, after all, an elite university.
 Berkeley clearly has an inspiring culture of social justice and community service, but it exists alongside many students’ limited political knowledge and deep commitments to their personal financial interests.